AndHope/Basileia-Romaion/patch-notes.md

 ####id 2880120246

+# Update 138

 # Update 137

 - companies and prestige goods
-	- reworked the companies
+	- reworked the mods companies
 	- added new textiles companies for Venice and ERE.
 	- added four new prestige goods; new luxury clothing prestige goods for the Venetian and Roman companies and also added a prestige silk for the Roman,Venice and Genoa trade companies.
 	- I gave all the other mod companies a generic prestige good for now.
 	- moved a lot of the company building types to extension buildings
 	- converted and resized all the company logos and added some new ones.

-- South American Decentralized merge
+- South American Decentralized merged
+	- After my earlier merges we got down to 424 which is the max amount before the game lags.
+That means if a bunch of revolts were to happen prior to any annexations the game would start to lag and stutter.
+	- This gives us the nessisary space for futher world building
 	- nativized the names all meaning Culture tribes or Tribes of Culture except for Amazon because it seems there is no dominant language that I could find.

 - recolored the maps water to appear more blue less redish especially on the great empires map.
 Map generally should be a tiny bit brighter idk.

 - fixed company HQs not showing up
 - updated some diplo pacts to treaties
-	- made scripted effects for the treaties, to avoid repetion
+	- made scripted effects for the treaties, to avoid repetition
 - fixed tech bugs
 - Lots of other 1.9 bugs fixed